shirish93/shirish93.github.io/_posts/2024-03-03-japanese-shrine.md

 **Building Software Like Building Structures**

 There's a reason people don't like to budget in continuous development for a software's lifetime.
 They are used to thinking of software in terms of physical infrastructure, such as long-lasting constructions like the Roman amphitheaters that have stood for thousands of years.
-That comparison leads to the misleading comparison, with the understanding that good software should be built once to perfection and never touched again.
+That is a misleading comparison, with the understanding that good software should be built once to perfection and never touched again.
 If there's additional requirements, it's time for a complete rewrite.
-Just like the Italians don't watch movies inside the old arenas, and have needed new theaters, so too must new from-scratch development happen for similar-but-different uses.
+Just like the Italians don't watch movies or organize their school plays inside the millennia-old arenas, and have needed new modern theaters, so too must new from-scratch development happen for similar-but-different uses.
 But that comparison misses something crucial: if the original engineers and architects of the Colosseum had anticipated the need for parking lots, comfortable seats, table service, 3d surround sound systems and so on, it's quite likely they would have under-built the original piece, and instead earmarked some of the budget to adapt the location with changing times.

 Building large, complicated pieces of software is like building a large building: a relatively long and complicated process that needs good planning, requires teams of experts with different levels of expertise to collaborate, and has the goal of achieving a specific initial vision.
 With churn in the composition of team, the original vision becomes less clearly defined, until somebody decides their new and improved(!) vision should replace the existing one.
 But buildings don't change significantly the longer they're built, nobody decides to start from scratch because actually the foundation-constructing technologies changed in the last two years.
 We should treat software the same way.